midorikocak/algorithms-and-data-structures/README.md

 ## Usage

-You can use as a template for your open source PHP projects
+Study for your next big company interview.

 ## How to test the software

-just phpunit
+just build/phpunit

 ## Known issues